svank/remove_starfield/docs/source/overview.rst

 Note that despite performing individual fits for each pixel in the output map, this reduction method isn't unduly slow.

+This method is implemented, with variations, by `GaussianReducer`, `GaussianAmplitudeReducer`, and `MeanReducer`.

 Skew-Gaussian Reduction
 .......................